orrsella/tumblr4s/README.md

 ## Feedback

 Any comments/suggestions?
 Let me know what you think – I'd love to hear from you.
-Send pull requests or contact me: [@orrsella](http://twitter.com/orrsella) or [orrsella.com](http://orrsella.com)
+Send pull requests, issues or contact me: [@orrsella](http://twitter.com/orrsella) and [orrsella.com](http://orrsella.com)

 ## License